Hockenheimring

-The Hockenheimring Baden-Württemberg ([ˈhɔkŋ̍haɪmʁɪŋ ˌbaːdn̩ ˈvʏʁtəmbɛʁk]) is a motor racing circuit situated in the Rhine valley near the town of Hockenheim in Baden-Württemberg, Germany, located on the Bertha Benz Memorial Route.
+The Hockenheimring, officially Hockenheimring Baden-Württemberg ([ˈhɔkŋ̍haɪmʁɪŋ ˌbaːdn̩ ˈvʏʁtəmbɛʁk]) is a motor racing circuit situated in the Rhine valley near the town of Hockenheim in Baden-Württemberg, Germany, located on the Bertha Benz Memorial Route.
 Amongst other motor racing events, it has hosted the German Grand Prix, most recently in 2019.
-The circuit has very little differences in elevation.
-The circuit has an FIA Grade 1 license.
+The circuit is nearly flat.
+The circuit has an FIA Grade 1 licence.

 History

 1932–1938

 Originally called "Dreieckskurs" (triangle course), the Hockenheimring was built in 1932.
 The man behind it is Ernst Christ, a young timekeeper who felt that a racing track should be built in his hometown of Hockenheim.
 He submitted the plans to the mayor and they were approved on Christmas day, in 1931.
 This first layout of the track was around twelve kilometres long and consisted of a large triangle-like section, a hairpin in the city and two straights connecting them.

 1938–1965

 In 1938, the circuit dramatically shortened, from twelve kilometres down to just over seven and a half, and the Ostkurve corner, which lasted until 2001, was introduced for the first time.
 In that year, the track was also renamed to "Kurpfalzring".
 The track was damaged by tanks during World War II.
 After the war, the track was repaired, and renamed to "Hockenheimring".
 Former DKW and NSU factory rider and world record setter Wilhelm Herz became the manager of the track in 1954 and promoted the track successfully; Grand Prix motorcycle racing events were held, with the German motorcycle Grand Prix alternating between the Hockenheimring and other tracks.
 This version of the circuit was just over seven and a half kilometres long and consisted of the original two long straights, with the Ostkurve in the forest and the original hairpin inside Hockenheim joining them together.